kaiergin/SwitchPlayer/README.md

-# an AI that plays Nintendo Switch games
+# Reinforcement Learning on Nintendo Switch

 Games to learn:
 * Tetris 99 (current)